 Instructors who wish to schedule a library instruction session on the Mount Vernon Campus may complete a library instruction request form.
 Please allow at least 2 weeks in advance of your session and specify your preference for the Mount Vernon Campus.

 Further details about library instruction at GW, including instruction policies and scheduling sessions at Foggy Bottom, are located on the library instruction page.

 Eckles Library has nine private study rooms available on a first-come, first-served basis, as well as many other spaces throughout the building.

-Private study rooms can accommodate groups of 4-6 students, and feature whiteboards on each wall.
-Room 203, on our second floor, also features technology that allows for wireless and wired projection of a laptop or phone.
+Private study rooms can accommodate groups of 4-6 students, and they feature whiteboards on each wall.
+Room 203, on our second floor, also features technology that allows for wireless and wired projection from a laptop or phone.

 GW's wireless internet service is available within all spaces at Eckles Library.
 Visit the wireless web page for more information on how to connect and which network to use.

 Eckles has eight public computers on the first floor, and another eight computers in our 24-hour lab space (more information below).
 All library computers require using your GW NetID and password to log in.

 Visitors can complete this self enrollment form to create a guest account to access the computers.
 Visitors are required to show a photo ID at the Eckles front desk to activate their account.

 A computer lab is located inside the Eckles building, but outside the library gates.
 It is available 24 hours a day, 7 days a week for the exclusive use of GW faculty, students and staff.
 The lab is equipped with eight workstations and a printing kiosk.